sametcopur/ruleopt/docs/source/getting_started.md

 rux_classifier = RUXCLassifier(rf_classifier, solver = solver)
 rux.fit(X_train, y_train)
 ```
 -   **Integration with XGBoost and LightGBM**: `ruleopt` can also extract rules from models trained with `XGBoost` and  `LightGBM`.
-Using these rules, `ruleopt` trains a model with optimization to assigns weights to rules and improve interpretability.
+Using these rules, `ruleopt` trains a model with optimization to assign weights to rules and improve interpretability.

 ```python
 from ruleopt import RUXLGBMClassifier #RUXXGBClassifier